Top of main content

 What is persistent debt?

-Persistent debt is where you pay more in interest, fees and charges over an 18-month period than you do towards the amount you’ve borrowed on your credit card.
+Persistent debt is when you have paid more in interest, fees and charges over an 18-month period than you have towards the amount you’ve borrowed on your credit card.
 This can happen if you’ve been making minimum or low monthly payments over a long period of time.
-This means it will take you longer to repay what you owe and cost you more in interest.
+Doing it this way means it takes you longer to repay what you owe, and costs you more in interest.

 How will I know if I'm in persistent debt?